rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 <button className={buttonClasses} />
 {{< /highlight >}}

-It becomes effortless to apply conditional style on elements.
+It becomes effortless to apply conditional styles on elements.

 {{% sub_chapter_header "Animations in React" "react-animations" %}}

 I was hooked when I saw {{% a_blank "an animation in React" "http://chenglou.github.io/react-motion/demos/demo8-draggable-list/" %}} for the first time.
-There are a couple of libraries out there helping you with animations in React.
+There are a couple of libraries out there that help you with animations in React.
 For instance, {{% a_blank "React Motion" "https://github.com/chenglou/react-motion" %}} gives you a toolkit to implement animations in React.
-Personally I found the learning curve pretty steep and I struggle every time again when I use it, but it pays off once you see your first smooth drag and drop animation.
+Personally I found the learning curve pretty steep and I struggle every time again I use it, but it pays off once you see your first smooth drag and drop animation.

 {{% chapter_header "Resources to learn React" "learn-react-resources" %}}

-After all, how to start learning React?
+After all, how do you start learning React?
 What are the best courses, tutorials and books out there?
-Personally, I recommend everyone to go through the {{% a_blank "official React documentation and tutorial" "https://reactjs.org/docs/hello-world.html" %}}.
+Personally, I recommend everyone work through the {{% a_blank "official React documentation and tutorial" "https://reactjs.org/docs/hello-world.html" %}}.
 The maintainers and contributors of React improve it every day and put a lot of effort into it.
 So it should be a great way to get a first impression about React before choosing it as your next thing to learn.

-After that, to get an broader impression about React, checkout the free ebook {{% a_blank "The Road to learn React" "https://roadtoreact.com/" %}}.
+After that, to get a broader impression about React, check out the free ebook {{% a_blank "The Road to learn React" "https://roadtoreact.com/" %}}.
 It teaches plain React by building one larger React application from scratch; basically from idea to deployment.
 Along the way, you transition smoothly from JavaScript ES5 to JavaScript ES6.
 I am biased here, because I have written the ebook, but I am proud to see a lot of people learning React with it.
-So far, more than 14.500 people downloaded it and at this time it gets translated into 6 languages (Portuguese, Spanish, Korean, Italian, Russian, Simplified Chinese).
+So far, more than 14.500 people downloaded it and at this time it has been translated into 6 languages (Portuguese, Spanish, Korean, Italian, Russian, Simplified Chinese).
 It evolved over the last year from 90 to 190 pages and gets improved by me and the community as often as possible.
 Thus after only 12 months, it is in its 4th edition.

 {{% package_box "The Road to learn React" "Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
 Plain React in 190+ pages of learning material.
 Pay what you want like <strong>14.500+ readers</strong>."
 "Get the Book" "img/page/cover.png" "https://www.getrevue.co/profile/rwieruch" %}}

 It shouldn't take you too long to get through the ebook.
 After that, you can expose yourself to more React by taking other courses or by building a couple of applications in plain React yourself.
-Once you finished "The Road to learn React", I give a couple of recommendations how to continue learning React.
+Once you have finished "The Road to learn React", I give a couple of recommendations on how to continue learning React.
 The most important tip: Build things yourself before you dive into the next topic.
 Programming is about getting your hands dirty and not only reading and watching tutorials :-)

 {{% header_with_anchor "Tips to learn Redux" "learn-redux" %}}